Mikhail Stolyarov

-Mikhail Nikolayevich Stolyarov (Russian: Михаил Николаевич Столяров; born in 19 October 1953), is a Russian politician who had served as the Mayor of Astrakhan from 2011 to 2013.
+Mikhail Nikolayevich Stolyarov (Russian: Михаил Николаевич Столяров; born on 19 October 1953), is a Russian politician who had served as the mayor of Astrakhan from 2011 to 2013.

 From 2009 to 2011 he was the vice-mayor of the Astrakhan.

 From 2001 to 2009, he was a member of the Duma of the Astrakhan Oblast.

 From 1999 to 2009, he was the Astrakhanenergo enterprise.

 Bigraghpy

 Mikhail Stolyarov was born on 19 October 1953 in Volzhskoye of the Narimanov district of the Astrakhan Oblast to the family of bakers.

 After school, Stolyarov graduated from the Astrakhan Radio Engineering College and in 1972, by distribution, and began working as a shop controller at the Brest Mechanical Plant (Belarusian SSR).
 He was soon drafted into the Soviet army and served in the Air Defense Forces in Lithuania.

 Work in the energy sector

 After the end of military service in 1974, Stolyarov got a job as an electrician at the Astrakhan Electric Networks enterprise, where he later held the positions of an electrical substation duty officer, foreman, substation head and substation group head.

 In 1990, Stolyarov graduated from the Novocherkassk Polytechnic Institute with a degree in Power Supply to Industrial Enterprises in Cities and Agriculture.
 In 1994, he became the director of the Astrakhan electrical networks of OAO Astrakhanenergo, and in 1999, "with the support of a four thousandth team of power engineers," he took the post of general director of OAO.

 While heading Astrakhanenergo, Stolyarov began his political career in 2001, as he was elected to the Duma of Astrakhan Oblast.
 He retained his place as a regional Duma deputy even after the elections in 2006.
 In the regional parliament, Stolyarov was a member of the committee on budgetary, financial, economic, tax policy and property, and was a member of the United Russia faction.

 In parallel with his work in the regional Duma and Astrakhanenergo, Stolyarov continued to receive education: in 2003 he graduated from Saratov State University (specialty - "Management of Organizations") and the Academy of National Economy under the Government of Russia.

 In 2007, during the restructuring of RAO UES of Russia, Astrakhanenergo was first subordinated to the Interregional Distribution Grid Company IDGC of Center and North Caucasus, and a little later, IDGC of the South.

-Stolyarov held the position of Deputy General Director of IDGC of Center and North Caucasus JSC - Managing Director of Astrakhanenergo JSC in 2007, and then from 2007 to 2008, he was Deputy General Director of IDGC of the South JSC - Managing Director of Astrakhanenergo JSC, and from 2008 to 2009, he was the Managing Director of Astrakhanenergo as a branch of IDGC of the South, JSC.
+Stolyarov held the position of Deputy General Director of IDGC of Center and North Caucasus JSC - Managing Director of Astrakhanenergo JSC in 2007, and then from 2007 to 2008, he was Deputy General Director of IDGC of the South JSC - Managing Director of Astrakhanenergo JSC, and from 2008 to 2009, he was the managing director of Astrakhanenergo as a branch of IDGC of the South, JSC.